-- 1 tsp tamari soy sauce (or any dark soy sauce)
+- 1 teaspoon tamari soy sauce (or any dark soy sauce)

-- Sesame seeds (or mixed) to sprinkle over
+- 1 teaspoon Sesame seeds (or mixed) to sprinkle over

 - Wash and slice the aubergine in half lengthwise.
 Score in the flesh with a knife (see picture 1) cutting dip into in the flesh but making sure the skin does not get pierced.
 The diagonal cuts should be about 1.5 cm apart or not more than 1 inch (approx 2 cm).
 Repeat the same on the other side and with all the aubergine halves.
 Set aside.

-- Let's prepare the marinade by taking out a bowl and stir together all the marinade ingredients.
-Mix well until everything is nicely homogenized.
-If marinate is slightly too dense, add one spoon of water.
+- Let's prepare the glaze by taking out a bowl and stirring together all the glaze ingredients.
+Mix well until everything is nicely homogenised.
+If the glaze is slightly too dense, add one spoon of water.

 - Take out a frying pan and put in a drizzle of oil which can be sesame oil, groundnut oil or even olive oil if you don't have any of the two.

-- Place all aubergine halves on the baking tray, which you can line with some parchment paper.
+- Once this step was done, put all aubergine halves on the baking tray, which you can line with some parchment paper.

-- With the help of a brush, brush all the surfaces as well as inside the aubergines cuts so make sure they are all smeared well with the miso sauce marinade.
-Leave aside to marinade for about 20-30 min.
+- With the help of a brush, brush all the surfaces as well as inside the aubergines cuts so make sure they are all smeared well with the miso sauce glaze.
+Leave aside for about 5-10 min to marinade.

-- When all is ready, take out of the oven and scatter some sesame seeds as well as finely chopped spring onions (optional) over the aubergines
+- When all is ready, take out of the oven and scatter over some sesame seeds as well as (optionally) some finely chopped spring onions/scallions.